Passer au contenu

 Kick off your exchange at UdeM on the right foot with a wide range of resources and opportunities to help with your arrival and integration.

-Through their unique backgrounds, the student ambassadors will answer your questions and share their experiences with you.
+This page is dedicated to the new UdeM students.
+Through their unique backgrounds, the student ambassadors answer their questions and share their experiences.

 Buddy Program